Reasons to Attend

 Attendees of the Joining FORCEs conference include:

-- People with a BRCA 1 or BRCA 2 mutation
+- Women and men with a BRCA 1 or BRCA 2 mutation

-- People with a strong family history of breast, ovarian, or other cancers
+- Women and men with a strong family history of breast, ovarian, or other cancers associated with HBOC, including prostate, melanoma, and pancreatic cancer

 - Women who are at high risk for breast or ovarian cancer